-Phosphates (PO4) are present in every aquarium, even though many aquarium owners aren’t aware that they're there.
-If the aquarium is not properly maintained, the phosphate levels will continually rise and contribute to algae growth.
-Testing for phosphates and learning about the sources of phosphate in your aquarium water will help you combat their effects.
+Phosphate (PO4) is present in every aquarium, even though many aquarium owners aren’t aware that it is there.
+If the aquarium is not properly maintained, the phosphate level will continually rise and contribute to algae growth.
+Testing for phosphate and learning about the sources of phosphate in your aquarium water will help you reduce its effects.

-The algae blooms that result from elevated phosphates can ultimately cause problems for the aquarium inhabitants, however.
-Green water can deplete the oxygen, which in turn can harm the fish.
+While phosphate does not directly harm your fish, even at high levels, the algae blooms that result from elevated phosphate can ultimately cause problems for the aquarium inhabitants.
+Green water that is high in algae can change the water pH (acid-base balance) and decrease the oxygen, which can harm the fish.

-Phosphates naturally occur as wastes are broken down within the aquarium.
-In addition to being internally produced, phosphates can enter the aquarium from external sources.
-Everything from food to the chemicals used to buffer the water to the water itself can contain significant amounts of phosphate.
+Phosphate naturally increases in the aquarium as fish wastes and uneaten food are broken down.
+Phosphate can also enter the aquarium from external sources.
+Everything from fish food to the chemicals used to buffer the water to the tap water itself can contain significant amounts of phosphate.
 Phosphate sources include:

 - Uneaten food

 - pH buffers

 - Tap water